Featured Image

 • Cultivating emotional awareness: Recognizing and naming our own emotions is crucial to understanding and responding to the emotions of others with empathy.

-• Mindfulness practices: Techniques like meditation and mindfulness can help us cultivate present-moment awareness, reducing impulsivity and increasing our capacity for compassion.
+• Mindfulness practices: Techniques like meditation and mindfulness can help us cultivate present-moment awareness, reduce impulsivity, and increase our capacity for compassion.

 By investing in our own empathetic abilities, we become better equipped to recognize and respond to instances of harassment, both as victims and as potential bystanders.